GO BACKFind out if your website is compliant

-If you’re a Wix website owner and you’re looking to make your website accessible, you’ve come to the right place.
-In this article, we will examine how to make Wix websites accessible and how you can achieve ADA compliance.
+If you’re looking to learn more about Wix accessibility, you’ve come to the right place.
+In this article, we will examine how to make your site accessible and achieve ADA compliance.

-Wix provides its users with various guidelines, resources, and tools that ensure ADA compliance, unlike other digital platforms.
+Wix provides its users with various guidelines, resources, and tools that lead to ADA compliance.
 However, keep in mind that adhering to these guidelines doesn’t make your website fully compliant.

-That said, we’ll show you the best apps that can help you attain ADA compliance for your website.
+In this guide, we’ll show you the best apps that can help you attain full ADA compliance.

-Making your e-commerce website accessible more than just adhering to the Web Content Accessibility Guidelines (WCAG).
-Not only is it a way to promote inclusivity, but it’s also a moral responsibility.
+Making your e-commerce website accessible is about more than just adhering to the Web Content Accessibility Guidelines (WCAG).
+It is also a moral responsiblity and a way to promote inclusivity.

-Besides these, an ADA-compliant website is also more functional.
-Additionally, it is a way to build a conscious brand that improves the lives of users with disabilities.
+Besides this, an ADA-compliant website is also more functional and it’s a way to build a conscious brand that improves the lives of users with disabilities.

-By not making your e-commerce site accessible, you’re automatically preventing a large portion of your website visitors from having a good user experience.
+By failing to make your e-commerce site accessible, you’re automatically preventing a large portion of your website visitors from having a good user experience.

-What’s important to remember is that settling accessibility lawsuits can cost you money.
-Additionally, litigation can be hundreds of thousands of dollars.
+What’s important to remember is that settling accessibility lawsuits can cost you money, sometimes hundreds of thousands of dollars.

 Aside from expensive legal costs, getting sued for web accessibility also puts your company’s reputation at risk.
 Hence, making your e-commerce site accessible is the right thing to do if you don’t want to lose your business and your reputation.